 DPH cannot evaluate whether people were exposed to site-related chemicals in the indoor air of homes in the past as a result of soil vapor intrusion because these data are not available.
-DPH's primary concern for vapor intrusion south of the CSX Rail Yard is related to the Locomotive Shop Area/Old Cleaning Vats Sludge Pond groundwater plume where over a five-year period (between March 2009 and September 2013), low levels of VOCs were detected in monitoring well-88.
-Sampling results showed that trichloroethene concentrations fluctuated between nondetect levels up to 38 micrograms per liter ( $\mu$ g/L) in September 2013, and then decreased to nondetect levels one month later in November 2013.
+DPH's primary concern for vapor intrusion south of the CSX Rail Yard is related to the Locomotive Shop Area/Old Cleaning Vats Sludge Pond groundwater plume where over a five-year period

+(between March 2009 and September 2013), low levels of VOCs were detected in monitoring well-88.
+Sampling results showed that trichloroethene concentrations fluctuated between nondetect levels up to 38 micrograms per liter (μ g/L) in September 2013, and then decreased to nondetect levels one month later in November 2013.
 Since November 2013, TCE or any other VOC has not been detected in monitoring well-88.

-Based on groundwater velocity (hydraulic conductivity) measured in the Old Refuse Area Number 2/Old Runoff Pond groundwater plume located approximately 1000 feet east of monitoring well-88, groundwater sampled at a point in time in monitoring well-88 would have travelled over 6000 feet south/southeast of the Rail Yard in one year, being continuously diluted by shallow groundwater underlying the residential neighborhood south of the CSX Rail Yard and beyond.
+Based on the hydraulic conductivity of 17.7 feet/day measured in the Old Refuse Area Number 2/Old Runoff Pond groundwater plume located approximately 1000 feet east of monitoring well-88, groundwater sampled at a point in time in monitoring well-88 would have a groundwater flow velocity of approximately 0.49 feet/day.
+Therefore, shallow groundwater would have travelled approximately 179 feet south/southeast of the Rail Yard in one year, providing protection through a longer transit time and time available for attenuation through reductive dechlorination and dilution to occur in shallow groundwater underlying the residential neighborhood south of the CSX Rail Yard and beyond.